ACTrexler/CISC473_EGDD/CyanEGDD.md

 # Objects/Entities

+Blocks - In order to populate the grid that we have acting as our game board, we will need to design blocks that each depict a different aspect of a boolean statement.
+We will need a block for True, False, AND, OR, and NOT.
+Each block will be differentiated based upon their name and color scheme.
+Grid - The grid will act as the game board which will be a fixed size but can be altered depending on the difficulty of the level/phase.
+The grid itself will be populated by blocks, which will be stored in a double array.
+The grid itself will not be a highlight and will not really stick out to the player, it only really creates the boundaries of the game board.
+Timer - A timer will be created at the top of the grid that will tick downwards, displaying to the player the amount of time they have left in the level.
+The timer will look analog with a black background and white text for the numbers.
+Once the timer is finished, the timer will display 0:00 in red numbers to indicate the level is over.
+Scoreboard - A scoreboard will be create at the top of the grid, beside the timer in order to display the players score for the current level.
+The scoreboard will initially be listed with the players name above a 0000 to indicate that the player has no points at the start of the level.
+Once a valid boolean statement is created, the row/column will break and the player will be awarded a certain amount of points that will be reflected on the scoreboard.
+Background - The background will be behind the grid, and will not serve any real purpose outside of visual appeal.
+Depending on the difficulty of the level, could be a solid color or something more extreme to reflect the difficulty of the challenge that the player is undertaking.

 *What other things are in the world that you need to design?
 These may or may not directly translate to actual objects and classes.*

 ## Core Gameplay Mechanics (Detailed)